 are the glue of the networks we have.
 If ever there was a connector, it is Janice.
 She now knows more people at The Washington Post than I know.

-Ruth Marcus, Columnist, The Washington Post
+Ruth Marcus, columnist, The Washington Post

 Janice Kaplan is a one-woman idea factory.

-Rita Braver, Correspondent, CBS Sunday Morning
+Rita Braver, correspondent, CBS Sunday Morning

-Liz Levin, Senior Producer, The Colbert Report
+Liz Levin, senior producer, The Colbert Report

-Jill Rosenbaum Meyer, former CBS producer
+Jill Rosenbaum Meyer, producer, CBS

 Connect with Us